Students, faculty and staff who are traveling outside of the U.S. have several options for using Duo.

 The Duo Mobile app can generate passcodes on a smartphone or tablet even if your phone is not connected to wifi or a cellular network.

-You can test this functionality by switching your smartphone into Airplane mode, and then pressing the green key icon in the Duo Mobile app to generate a passcode.
+You can test this functionality by switching your smartphone into Airplane mode, and then pressing the down arrow icon in the Duo Mobile app to generate a passcode.

 Get passcodes via text message.